ad1setyawan/dns-checker/README.md

-# DNS Venturo - Real-time DNS Monitoring
+# DNS Checker - Real-time DNS Monitoring

 A comprehensive real-time DNS monitoring application that continuously checks DNS resolution for specified domains and displays results in a responsive web interface.